dydxprotocol/v4-documentation/pages/guides/orderbook_stream.md

 # Orderbook Stream

 This feature aims to provide real-time and accurate orderbook updates.
 Complete orderbook activities are streamed to the client and can be used to construct a full depth L3 orderbook.
 Streams are implemented using the existing GRPC query service from Cosmos SDK.

 The initial implementation only contains orders but not trades.
 Also note that by dYdX V4’s design, the orderbook can be slightly different across different nodes.

+**Disclaimer:** It’s possible for the full node to block indefinitely when sending a message to an unresponsive client, so right now we recommend you use this exclusively with your own node and that the client always close the gRPC stream before shutting down.
+This issue will be fixed in the next version.

 ## Enabling GRPC Streaming

 This feature can be enabled via a command line flag (--grpc-streaming-enabled=true) when starting your full node.
 This feature can only be used on non validating full nodes and when grpc is also enabled.